Succession Planning at Law Firms: Issues and Strategies - Gillman Strategic Group

 Other partners find it awkward to bring up retirement with a colleague whose efforts have helped build the firm and develop their careers.

 The second reason why law firms don’t plan for succession is that it’s not easy.
-Partners are not the only people involved in succession planning.
+Succession planning involves more than just partners.
 The whole firm and its clients are affected by the departure of a senior partner.

 From the organization’s perspective, a firm losing a senior partner is at the risk of losing stability and continuity.
 Without succession planning, however, a law firm might lose some of the senior partner’s clients, contacts, goodwill, reputation, and knowledge when he or she retires.